Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GN7UNK5Z9/full-assault">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G4VUW0PE7/mermaids-dragons">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Nikki becomes the first member of the Tsukasa Empire to convert to the kingdom of<br>science.
-Meanwhile, with Chrome in mortal danger, Senku and the kingdom begin plotting a way<br>to bring him back to safety.</p>
+<p align="center">Takumi and the children helped the merfolk and were generously rewarded.
+They head to a<br>small island to finally master water magic, but then they encounter a strange monster.</p>
 </td>
 </tr>
 </table>